 Then in 1990 the first pictogram appeared at Chilcomb Farm in Winchester, Hampshire.
 With two circles connected by a straight line and two rectangular boxes at either side, it was the first of many dumbbell designs to appear.
 Some people noticed a similarity with ancient symbols of the Sun God in cultures throughout the world, and their proximity to Earth's ley lines.
 In the same year, a massive 603-foot pictogram featuring a row of nine circles and key-like shapes suddenly appeared in Alton Barnes in Wiltshire.
 It was so dramatic and intriguing, it made the front pages of the world's press.
 Thousands of people from all over the world flocked to the site.
 Crop circle-mania had begun.

 In July 1991, a formation appeared which took the phenomenon to a new level.
 The Barbury Castle tetrahedron in Wiltshire depicted an ancient symbol of the trinity, the symbol of creation.
-Local (continue below)
+Local residents reported seeing mysterious lights in the area the night before.
+A nearby town also experienced a total power-cut.
+In the morning, the military had sealed off all access roads to the site for a military exercise.

 Then, out of the blue, two pensioners named Doug Bowers and Dave Chorley announced to the press that they had been making the crop circles since 1978 using planks, rope, hats, and wire.
 Public and scientific interest in the phenomenon crumbled.
 Was the mystery solved?